hackshackers/hackshackers-hugo/content/news/2018/01/2018-begins-new-groups.md

 - Newsletter
 ---

 Welcome to 2018, hacks and hackers.
-We've updated the [Groups page](https://hackshackers.com/groups/) with a few new chapters: [Yaounde, Cameroon](https://groups.google.com/forum/#!forum/hacks-hackers-yaounde), and [Abuja, Nigeria](https://groups.google.com/forum/#!forum/hackshackers-lagos), and have a few more in the works.
+We've updated the [Groups page](https://hackshackers.com/groups/) with a few new groups: [Yaounde, Cameroon](https://groups.google.com/forum/#!forum/hacks-hackers-yaounde), and [Abuja, Nigeria](https://groups.google.com/forum/#!forum/hackshackers-lagos), and have a few more in the works.
 Welcome!

 **Worth a read:**